iknowjason/CMLab/files/chef/chef-lab-guide.md

 ### Chef Master:  Chef Workstation Setup

 In this section, you'll set up the Chef Workstation software on your Linux master server.
 SSH into the linux master Ubuntu 22.04 by looking at the results from ```terraform output```.
-For this lab, the workstation is running on the same server as the server operating system.
+For this lab, the workstation is running on the same server as the Chef Server core software.

 1. The chef workstation software has already been installed through the terraform bootstrap script using ec2 agent with user-data.
 Go ahead and verify that it is installed by typing ```chef -v```.
 You should see this in the output:
    ```bash